-If this information makes going to college feel scary, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make the amount you do have to pay out of pocket until you've finishing school and found a job.
+If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theprice of collegemore manageable until after graduation.

-Iowa Lakes Community College is a public, state institution, so it offers a reduced tuition rate of $5,856 for in-state students who attend full-time.
-For students who are not considered Iowa-residents, out-of-state tuition is $6,208 a year.
+Iowa Lakes Community College is a public, state institution, so it offers a reduced tuition rate of $6,112 for in-state students who attend full-time.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to confirm your state's requirements for in-state residency.
+Choosing a school where you qualify for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
+Be sure to check your state's guidelines for how to qualify for in-state residency.
 Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+There may be additional requirements too, depending on where you live.

 Iowa Lakes Community College has the same tuition for international students as for those from out of state.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Iowa Lakes Community College.

-The total cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?.
+The cost of transportation in college depends on a few key factors.
+Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these factors can drastically impact your transportation budget.
-At Iowa Lakes Community College, freshman are allowed to park on campus.
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact the amount you'll have to spend just to get around.
+A school's location can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area could be costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
-Iowa Lakes Community Collegeis in a small town setting in Iowa.
+On the other hand transportation in a city may be pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
+Iowa Lakes Community Collegeis located in a small town setting in Iowa.

-Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Iowa Lakes Community College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Iowa Lakes Community College.

 Tuition and fees may vary depending on program, course level, location, and more.